George Noel Keith: Malta

 In June 1943 Keith moved with his squadron to Malta in anticipation of the Allied landings on Sicily.
 Keith claimed his fourth Bf 109 (that of Major Gerhard Michalski, commander of 2 Squadron, JG 53) on 18 June 1942 whilst on an offensive sweep over Comiso airfield in southern Sicily.

 On 11 July Keith destroyed his fifth and sixth enemy aircraft, an Italian Macchi C.200 and a German Junkers Ju 88.
 With these victories Keith became a fighter ace.
 On 12 July Keith shot down another Ju 88 and later in the claimed a Bf 109 probably destroyed.
 The following day Keith claimed one Bf 109 destroyed and one shared.
 These would be his last claims of the war, bringing his totals to 8.5 destroyed (1 shared), 2 probably destroyed, and 2 damaged.
 It seems that he was recommended for a decoration after the events of 12 July.
 His Distinguished Flying Cross (DFC) citation reads as follows:

 Death

 While strafing ground targets on 4 August 1943, Keith's Supermarine Spitfire Mk V was struck by anti-aircraft fire and he was forced to bale out near Sicily at 2,000 feet (600 m), but the tailplane of the Spitfire struck him and broke both his legs.
 His parachute did not open until 300 feet (100 m) and he landed in the sea.
 He was picked up quickly by air-sea rescue but died of his injuries shortly after.

-Tally

-Keith is credited with 8.5 victories (5.5 Messerschmitt Bf 109 fighters, 1 Macchi C.200 fighter, and 2 Junkers Ju 88 bombers), 2 probable victories, and 2 damaged.
-On two occasions he had a two kills in a day.
-In one 48-hour period he was credited with 3.5 kills.
-On 20 August 1943, Keith posthumously received the Distinguished Flying Cross.
+Keith is buried at the Agira Canadian War Cemetery in Sicily.